ECS153/final-project-group-0-/design_docs.md

 ## Microservices
 ### MITM Proxy Script [Design](https://docs.google.com/document/d/19DOHn-kxQCHsZ6j-u2Ykwr2dHSKq6gtWihOWBx5ISWU/edit?usp=sharing)
 Mitmproxy is an application we found that can act as a man in the middle between the router and the browser.
-It essentially reads every request that is sent, and then repackages it into a new request to send to its intended destination.
+After its certificate is intalled, It can essentially read every request that is sent, and then repackage it into a new request to send to the intended destination.
 Because of this, in constrast to most proxies, it can actually read https requests as well.
 In addition to all of the built in tools and commands that you can use to read and modify all requests, it also supports user created add ons.
 We created an add on that can connect to a database table that contains the tokens that our chrome extension generates, and change them with the real credentials.

 ### Secret API [Design](https://docs.google.com/document/d/1CBh3EtYRP9pQcqUtRFken9FF3jxMfvshMlcplv2MuNk/edit?usp=sharing)
 Additionally, we have created an api that connects all of our microservices together.
 This api supports user verification and should be able to handle multiple user accounts.
 On top of managing CRUD operations for users and their credentials, it also communicates with both our browser extension as well as the raspberry pi.